 These criteria are the basis upon which the reviewers will evaluate and score the merit of the application.
-The entire proposal will be considered during objective review,
+The entire proposal will be considered during objective review.

-Review criteria are used to review and rank applications.
-The RMOMS Program has six review criteria.
-See the review criteria outlined below with specific detail and scoring points.
+Six review criteria are used to review and rank RMOMS applications.
+Below are descriptions of the review criteria and their scoring points.

-Criterion 1: NEED (15 points) - Corresponds to Section IV's Introduction and Need
+Criterion 1: NEED (15 points) - Corresponds to Section IV's Introduction and Need Assessment

 - a.
 The clarity with which the proposed project thoroughly responds to: - i.
 The information requested in the project abstract. - ii.
 The "Purpose" and each of the four RMOMS Focus Areas included in the funding opportunity description and outlines the project target population, service area, network members, goals, activities, and anticipated outcomes of the project. - b.
 The extent to which the applicant identifies and documents the unmet health care needs of the target population as evidenced by: - i.
 The data provided regarding the incidence of maternal mortality, severe maternal morbidity (SMM), other maternal health indicators in the target population; including demographic information relating to subpopulations and other health status indicators (e.g., social determinants of health, health disparities, etc.) relevant to the project. - ii.
 The thoroughness with which the applicant illustrates the demographics of the service area (outside of the target population).
-The applicant should compare local data versus state and national data to demonstrate disparity and need, including disaggregation of data by racial and ethnic groups and/or a discussion of racial and ethnic disparities in the proposed target population. - c.
+The applicant should compare local data versus state and national data to demonstrate disparity and need, including disaggregation of data by racial and ethnic groups and/or a discussion of racial and ethnic disparities in the proposed target population or other demographics as appropriate. - c.
 The extent to which the applicant details both the range of regional stakeholders and their level of involvement in identifying the needs of the target population and in planning the project activities; and the representation of these stakeholders in the shared governance model of the proposed network partners to foster regular consultation and collaboration between and among each network member. - d.
-The extent to which the target service area is clearly defined and described as evidenced by a clear depiction of the hospital service region for the network and a map detailing the location of all network members and important geographical considerations.
+The extent to which the target service area is clearly defined and described as evidenced by a clear depiction of the hospital service region for the network and a map detailing the location of all network members and important geographical considerations. - e.
+The extent to which the applicant demonstrates a thorough understanding of the relevant obstetric health services currently available or not available in the targeted service area including: - i.
+How the project will effectively address a gap in the regional continuum of health care with attention to obstetric services, prenatal and postnatal care, recent or pending changes to obstetric services and financial sustainability issues.

-- e.
-The extent to which the applicant demonstrates a thorough understanding of the relevant obstetric health services currently available in the targeted service area including: - i.
-How the project will effectively address a gap in the regional continuum of maternal health care with attention to obstetric services, prenatal and postnatal care, recent or pending changes to obstetric services and financial sustainability issues. - ii.
-The potential impact of the project on current providers (including those that are not part of the proposed project); specifically noting existing FQHCs and other federally funded programs (e.g., Healthy Start, Home Visiting, AIM, PQCs and MMRCs) to be leveraged in the continuum of care. - iii.
+- ii.
+The potential impact of the project on current providers (including those that are not part of the proposed project); specifically noting existing FQHCs, RHCs, and other federally funded programs (e.g., Healthy Start, Home Visiting, AlM, PQCs and MMRCs (to the extent which these resources are available in the service area) to be leveraged in the continuum of care. - iii.
 Other potential adverse effects (if any), as well as estimates of how the project might augment and enhance any existing capabilities in the service area (e.g., changes in referral patterns, practice patterns, provider reimbursement impact, etc.), including ongoing activities around maternal and child health, specifically noting Healthy Start and/or Home Visiting Programs where applicable.